Technigo/project-portfolio/README.md

 This project required writing more code than our usual projects, so I am happy that we will continue to improve this project further on so I have time for fixing these things:
 - more DRY both HTML and in CSS since a lot of repetition is going on here.
-- the intendation gives me nightmares
+- the indentation gives me nightmares
 - I got a lot of contrast errors in WAVE due to the red/orange text mostly, so one of the things I will try is to apply a bold-span since the bold styling did not work for me.
 - use svg for the icons and on desktop mode text under icons
 - got warning for article section without heading so will check into this